 Eating and Drinking

-We use no-spill sippy cups for ease while we’re travelling.
+We use no-spill sippy cups such as the Munchkin 360 cups for ease while we’re travelling.
 These save the hassle of spilt drinks on planes, in restaurants and hotel rooms!

 Microwavable steriliser bags

 If you’re bottle feeding then I highly recommend taking some microwavable steriliser bags to sterilise your bottles, dummies and maybe plastic spoons too.
 It’s quick and easy and I’ve always found hotels are happy to do this in the hotel kitchen.